 The Emergency Management Team is supplemented as needed by members of the Emergency Management Auxiliary Team (EMAT).
 EMAT members are college employees or external partners who, in their professional roles, provide expertise that may be essential for managing an emergency.

 Middlebury is committed to maintaining a safe and secure campus and workplace environment.
 As part of this commitment, Middlebury has established a Threat Assessment and Management Team (“TAM Team”), which is empowered to assess risk and formulate an appropriate response in situations where an individual’s behavior and/or statements generate concern that he or she may present a threat to health or safety of others.
 The TAM Team seeks to mitigate potential risks before they result in harm.

 The Threat Assessment Team structure and management includes monthly meetings to discuss cases and implement action plans and follow up strategies.
 This team is comprised of College employees trained in Behavioral Threat Assessment and Management.
-The TAM team may assist and support the EP&PT when the emergency involves a community member who is a danger to himself or others.
+The TAM team may assist and support the Emergency Management Team when the emergency involves a community member who is a danger to himself or others.